South Island: Geography

 The South Island, with an area of 150437 km2, is the largest landmass of New Zealand; it contains about one-quarter of the New Zealand population and is the world's 12th-largest island.
 It is divided along its length by the Southern Alps, the highest peak of which is Aoraki / Mount Cook at 3724 m, making it 9th-highest island, with the high Kaikōura Ranges to the northeast.
 There are eighteen peaks of more than 3000 m in the South Island.
-The east side of the island is home to the Canterbury Plains while the West Coast is famous for its rough coastlines such as Fiordland, a very high proportion of native bush, and Fox and Franz Josef Glaciers.
+The east side of the island is home to the Canterbury Plains while the West Coast is renowned for its rough coastlines such as Fiordland, a very high proportion of native bush, and Fox and Franz Josef Glaciers.

 The dramatic landscape of the South Island has made it a popular location for the production of several films, including The Lord of the Rings trilogy and The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 It lies at similar latitudes to Tasmania (an island south of the Australian mainland), and parts of Patagonia in South America.